wp-hotelier/wp-hotelier/readme.txt

 4. Easy WP Hotelier - Admin calendar.

 == Changelog ==

+= 1.2.0 - 2018-01-05 =
+* Changed - Save calculated deposit (and the percentage) in the reservation meta .
+* Tweak - Allow to filter line to pay in cart.
+* Tweak - Add filter for room deposit.
+* Tweak - Minor tweaks.
+* Localization - POT file updated.

 = 1.1.9 - 2017-12-19 =
 * Added - New action in reservation meta boxes.